in GE’s $20.4 billion offer to exchange Synchrony common stock for GE common stock, completing the separation of Synchrony from GE.

 - in the $400 million senior unsecured notes offering by its direct, wholly owned subsidiary, Genworth Holdings Inc. Also advised Genworth on numerous other debt and equity offerings, including its $2.8 billion IPO (and related financings).

-- in its $3.7 billion merger with global investment banking firm Jefferies Group in which it had a 28.6% stake.
+- in its approximately $3.7 billion merger with Jefferies Group, Inc., a global investment banking firm in which it had a 28.6% stake.

 - in its $750 million and $250 million investment grade senior notes offerings.

 - in, together with Caisse de dépôt et placement du Québec, Investcorp Group and Jay Alix, founder of AlixPartners, its acquisition of an ownership stake in AlixPartners, a provider of business and financial advisory services, from CVC Capital Partners, as part of a transaction that valued AlixPartners at more than $2.5 billion.

 - in connection with a PIPE investment in Virtu Financial, Inc., a provider of market making and liquidity services to the financial markets worldwide, to finance in part Virtu's $1.4 billion acquisition of KCG Holdings, Inc., an independent securities firm.

 in its pending $3.3 billion acquisition of Fortress Investment Group LLC, an alternative asset manager that raises, invests and manages credit funds, private equity funds and publicly traded alternative investment vehicles.

 - in its $18 billion merger of equals with Towers Watson & Co.